surajrao2003/Resnet_Chest_Xray/README.md

 ResNet-18 using PyTorch on Chest X-ray dataset
 1) Implementation of ResNet-18 from scratch
+2) Using pre-trained ResNet-18
-2) Using a pre-trained ResNet-18 for classification
+   a) Using the pre-trained network for classification by retraining only the newly added classifier part
-3) Fine-tuning a pre-trained ResNet-18
+   b) Fine-tuning a pre-trained ResNet-18
+3) Modifying the ResNet-18 model architecture
-4) Modifying the original ResNet-18 into ResNet-14 and training from scratch
+   a) Modifying the original ResNet-18 into ResNet-14 and training from scratch
-5) Modifying a pre-trained ResNet-18 and fine-tuning
+   b) Modifying a pre-trained ResNet-18 and fine-tuning

 Dataset:- https://www.kaggle.com/datasets/tolgadincer/labeled-chest-xray-images